AbdullahAdeebx/piptemplate/README.md

-# piptemplate
+# WhiteoutPDF

-A simple "hello world" project that can be installed with pip and run from the command line.
+A simple project that can be installed with pip and run from the command line.